mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ## Manage Microservices

 Microservices, and workloads in general, are the most important entity in your Project architecture as they hold the core business logics.
-In the Console you can manage all the configuration that you may need in your Project lifecycle: from configuration variables, files, exposed ports and many other.
+In the Console you can manage all the configuration that you may need in your Project lifecycle: from configuration variables, files, exposed ports and many others.

 * **View Repository**: this button, present only in microservices created from Examples and Templates, allows you to go directly to your git repository from the Console.
 * **Clone**: this button, present only in microservices created from Examples and Templates, enables to clone code repository directly from Console.
 The code repository can be copied with both ssh and https.